JetBrains/compose-multiplatform/README.md

    * `examples` - examples of multiplatform Compose applications for Desktop and Android
        * `imageviewer` - Image Viewer application for Android and Desktop
        * `issues` - GitHub issue tracker with an adaptive UI and ktor-client
-   * `gradle-plugin` - plugin for simpler usage of Compose with Gradle build
+   * `gradle-plugins` - plugins, simplifying usage of Compose with Gradle
    * `templates` - new application templates (see `desktop-template/build_and_run_from_cli_example.sh` for using without Gradle)
    * `tutorials` - tutorials on using Compose for Desktop